 Parkinson’s and relationships

 New challenges are likely to arise throughout your journey with Parkinson’s disease, and these can greatly impact your partners or your experience with dating.
-For tips on how to maintain or form healthy relationships while living with Parkinson’s, please visit the EPDA website.
+For tips on how to maintain or form healthy relationships while living with Parkinson’s, please visit Parkinson’s Europe website.

 Share this story